Base URLhttps://api.sigill.ai

 }

-The errorClass values are stable strings you can match in client code: network (connection refused, DNS, TLS), timeout (HTTP client timeout), http_status (TSA responded non-2xx), parse (response wasn't a valid TSR), unknown (catch-all).
+The errorClass values are stable strings you can match in client code: network (connection refused, DNS, TLS), timeout (HTTP client timeout), http_status (TSA responded non-2xx), parse (response wasn't a valid TSR), unexpected_qualified (a standard candidate returned a qualified-policy token), unknown (catch-all).

 Lookup